 The Government of Madhya Pradesh has mandated the use of supercritical or ultra-super critical technology for "any new project using coal as fuel, where the capacity proposed is above 660 MW."
 This stipulation is not contingent upon the receipt of CDM credits.
-He MoU between WEMPL and the Government of Madhya Pradesh also requires that supercritical technology be employed on this project.
-Thus, as a matter of both regulatory compliance and contractual obligation, WEMPL must use supercritical technology if wishes to burn coal to generate electricity in a project of this size.
-Accordingly, the use of supercritical technology cannot be said to generate additional emissions reductions.
+The MoU between DB Power and the Government of Madhya Pradesh also requires that supercritical technology be employed on this project.
+Thus, as a matter of both regulatory compliance and contractual obligation, if BD Power wishes to burn coal to generate electricity in a project of this size, it must use supercritical technology on this project.
+Accordingly, the use of that technology cannot be said to generate additional emissions reductions.

-Because supercritical technology is "the only alternative...that is in compliance with mandatory regulations...", the project activity is not additional and not eligible for validation under CDM rules.
+Because supercritical technology is "the only alternative...that is in compliance with mandatory regulations...",7 the project activity is not additional and not eligible for validation under CDM rules.